-When Frywall was pitched to the sharks, its creator Reiner valued the Frywall company at just $1 million.
-The valuation was computed from the requested funding of $100,000 in exchange for 10% equity in the company.
+When Frywall was pitched to the sharks, Frywall’s valuation was at $1 million.
+This net worth was computed from Reiner’s requested funding of $100,000 in exchange for 10% equity in the company.

-The actual net worth of Frywall is undisclosed at the time of this posting, but the company has already sold several million dollars worth of products worldwide, definitely exceeding its original $1 million valuation when it appeared on Shark Tank.
+The actual net worth of Frywall as of 2020 remains undisclosed, but the company has already sold several million dollars worth of products worldwide, definitely exceeding its original $1 million valuation when it appeared on Shark Tank.

 Frywall has branched out completely far from its modest beginnings of being sold in 55 independent retailers when Reiner pitched in on the show.
 These days, it has a presence in brick-and-mortar stores, plus they have added utility patents to prevent knockoffs from stealing the business easily.

 The product is now showcased in big box retailer stores such as Walmart and Bed Bath and Beyond.
 (At the time of the Shark Tank episode, Frywall’s owner said he was just discussing with the team of Bed Bath and Beyond with no distributorship agreement yet.)

 Is Frywall being sold on Amazon?

 Is Frywall on Amazon?
 Yes, various colors and designs of the Frywall splatter guard are available on Amazon.
 Since the Shark Tank episode, Frywall has added new colors and sizes to their product line to accommodate different types of pans.
 As part of marketing promotions, they posted a few Youtube videos in their channel containing recipes of things that can be cooked mess-free with the help of Frywall.